SEPIA-Framework/sepia-docs/README.md

 Instructions and an (almost) automatic installation script for **Raspberry Pi** can be found [-HERE-](https://github.com/SEPIA-Framework/sepia-docs/wiki/Installation#raspberry-pi-installation-via-script)

-More detailed instructions for the installation of the S.E.P.I.A. server stack on Linux, Windows or Mac can be found [-HERE-](https://github.com/SEPIA-Framework/sepia-installation-and-setup)
+Instructions for the installation of the S.E.P.I.A. server stack on **Linux, Windows or Mac** can be found [-HERE-](https://github.com/SEPIA-Framework/sepia-installation-and-setup)

 ## Questions and bug-reports
 If you have any questions, need help or want to report a bug please go [here](https://github.com/SEPIA-Framework/sepia-docs/issues).